The Flaming Idiots: Performance

 Rob Williams introduced himself as "Gyro" and acted as emcee of the troupe as well as a performer.
 Kevin Hunt's stage character of "Walter" was taciturn and deadpan, while O'Connor's character of "Pyro" was a zany and unhinged character.

 They performed a wide variety of tricks, but their act was based primarily on juggling and object manipulation and was heavily accented with comedy.
 Signature routines included the three men juggling five beanbag chairs, Williams' whip-cracking tricks, a sword-swallowing act from Hunt that was modified using a 4 ft animal balloon, a triple escape from intertwined straitjackets, and a three-man acrobatic trick they called Chicken Fight.
-They also juggled flaming torches and knives and were expert at pin passing.
+They also juggled flaming torches and knives and were expert at club passing.
 They used some audience participation in shows.
 Williams performed a routine involving making a bologna sandwich entirely with his feet and handing it to an audience member to eat.
 He performed this sketch on The Tonight Show, and for it he is in The Guinness Book of World Records.
 Williams holds the world record for this activity.

 The act routinely received high praise from arts critics in numerous newspapers.
 They claim to have performed in five countries: "The United States, Canada, Mexico, England, and Texas."

 When The Flaming Idiots disbanded the show, the mayor of Austin attended their last show at Zach Scott Theater and read a mayoral proclamation naming that day "Flaming Idiots Day" in Austin, TX.